 On 23rd May 1949, Cecilia sent an official request to the Rector of the Università di Firenze, asking for a certificate stating the courses she had taken, the number of hours studied per week, her professors' names and the grades she had gained.
-These documents were to come in handy: on 30th September she enrolled at the Library School of McGill University in Montreal, which had come under the jurisdiction of the Faculty of Arts and Sciences since 1940 and was the first institution in Canada to grant a Bachelor of Library Science (BLS), also accredited by the American Library Association.
+These documents were to come in handy: on 30th September she enrolled at the Library School of McGill University in Montreal, which had come under the jurisdiction of the Faculty of Arts and

-7 G. Calabresi private papers, post-office identity card, Florence, 27 January 1944.
+G. Calabresi private papers, post-office identity card, Florence, 27 January 1944.